silviazuffi/gloss_skeleton/README.md

 mesh library (https://github.com/MPI-IS/mesh).

 ## Model
-Download the Gloss Skeleton Model from the ["OSSO webpage"](https://osso.is.tue.mpg.de/download.php) and place it in a directory
+Download the Gloss Skeleton Model from the ["OSSO webpage"](https://osso.is.tue.mpg.de/download.php), and place it in the directory models, where you should have:
 ```
-models
+models/skeleton_gloss_no_fingers.pkl
 ```

 ## Demo